AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ### Assets

-Assets are a framework that enables you to model data for different groupings of physical entities.
-An asset can consist of any number of data streams, and can be thought of as a digital twin for any physical entity.
+Assets are a digital twin of physical entities in the real world.
+An asset can consist of data from one or more streams.

 The assets in the example below each represent trucks in a fleet, with multiple data streams defined for each.
 Any selected vehicle asset can be used to display  visualization of selected data streams for review and analysis, as in the following example: